Cornell-MAE-UG/fa25-portfolio-al2593-gif/_projects/2025-portfolio-project.md

 - **Condenser**: Rejecting heat to the outdoor environment as the working liquid condenses
 - **Expansion Valve**: Reducing the refrigerant pressure, preparing it for the next cycle, ending back where we started

-The system operates as a steady-flow control volume with continuous mass flow of refrigerant.
+The system operates as a steady-flow control volume with continuous mass flow of the working liquid.

-## System Diagram and Energy Interactions
+## System Diagrams and Energy Interactions

 The air conditioner is modeled as a control volume with the following interactions: